tunirsaha/draw-chess-board/README.md

 ## Features

-The chess board is dynamically generated using JavaScript based on a configuration defined in the [usage] below.
+The chess board is dynamically generated using JavaScript based on a configuration as defined in the usage below.

 ## Usage